-It helps teams approach problems with the end-user in mind.
-It involves developing empathy for customers, discovering opportunities, generating user-centered solutions, and building and testing prototypes.
+It helps teams approach problems through developing empathy for customers, discovering opportunities, generating user-centered solutions, and building and testing prototypes.

 The mindsets we teach in our workshops are: